 A series of grooves cut perpendicular into the shoulder of the pavement.
 When a vehicle drifts over the rumble strips, a loud noise and vibration results, serving as a warning to drivers.

 A short inclined roadway constructed of sand or other unconsolidated material that exits gradually from and generally runs adjacent and uphill to the right lane of a descending highway, expressly for the purpose of stopping runaway trucks.

 Road Weather Information Systems (RWIS)

 Provides real-time atmospheric weather data, pavement temperature and surface conditions.
-As part of ITD’s Road Report, the RWIS site features web cam photos from 15 locations in Idaho , plus sites in Montana , Oregon , Utah , Washington and Wyoming .
-Links to weather forecasts, weather warnings, and radar and satellite images also are available.
-More
+As part of ITD’s Road Report, the RWIS site features web cameras from numerous locations in Idaho, plus links to sites in Montana, Oregon, Utah, Washington and Wyoming.
+Links to weather forecasts, weather warnings, plus radar and satellite images are also available.
+Learn more . . .

 System developed by ITD’s Gary Anderson that defines the relative congestion of a specific road/highway; comparing ideal drive times (minimal or no traffic) with congested drive times.
 Results are shown in decimal form, ie. 2.2.